☣️ UN 0110 • CLASS 1

 UN 0110 — Grenades, practice

-HAZMAT RADIO NOTE — UN 0110 Product: Grenades, practice Class 1 / Explosive 1.4G / ERG 114 PPE: Level D for intact devices; Level C with SCBA if fire involved or devices damaged ISOLATION: ERG 114: isolate 100m all directions; if fire or fragmentation hazard, evacuate 250m all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 0110 Product: Grenades, practice Class 1 / Explosive 1.4G / ERG 114 PPE: Structural firefighting gear with SCBA for smoke or fire exposure; maintain distance from heated packages or damaged articles.
+ISOLATION: ERG 114: isolate 100m all directions; if fire or fragmentation hazard, evacuate 250m all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.